Provable Quantum Speedups for Reaction-Rate Estimation in High-Dimensional Fokker-Planck Dynamics: Overview of methodology

 where the parameter $\kappa>0$ controls the accuracy of the approximation.
 This construction is demonstrated in Fig. \ref{fig:local-cvx-extension} below.

-With these assumption and the above construction, we can establish that there exists a quantum algorithm that can produce a quantum state encoding of the local equilibrium $\ket{R}$ with polynomial overhead.
+With these assumptions and the above construction, we can establish that there exists a quantum algorithm that can produce a quantum state encoding of the local equilibrium {state} $\ket{R}$ with polynomial overhead.

 \begin{restatable}{thm}{localCvxPrep}{Fast thermal state preparation in locally convex region.} Let $R$ be a convex open subset of $[-L,L]^d$.
 Assume that,